Last Updated on March 14, 2023

 Tuna Sandwiches (including Tuna melts, panini, etc.)

-Tuna sandwiches are fine to eat in pregnancy, including the ones with mayo in if the mayo is made from pasteurized eggs (you can read more about mayo safety here).
+Tuna sandwiches are fine to intake during pregnancy, including the ones with mayo in if the mayo is made from pasteurized eggs (you can read more about mayo safety here).
 If it’s from a deli or other store, ask for the sandwich to be heated up until hot (or have a melt), as this will ensure all the ingredients in the sandwich are safer to eat.

 Grilled or seared tuna steak